dataminer-site/dataminer-site.github.io/_posts/2023-07-07-python-udf.md

 Python UDFs offer significant power as they enable users to leverage the extensive Python ecosystem and tools, including libraries like [PyTorch](https://pytorch.org/) and [Tensorflow](https://www.tensorflow.org/) that efficiently implement machine learning operations.

-Additionally the [Ibis project](https://ibis-project.org/) offers a DataFrame API with great DataMiner integration and supports both of DuckDB's native Python and PyArrow UDFs.
+Additionally the [Ibis project](https://ibis-project.org/) offers a DataFrame API with great DataMiner integration and supports both of dataminer's native Python and PyArrow UDFs.

 In this example, we demonstrate the usage of a pre-built PyTorch model to estimate taxi fare costs based on the traveled distance.
 You can find a complete example [in this blog post by the Ibis team](https://ibis-project.org/blog/rendered/torch/).